 Introduction

-Congenital hemidysplasia with ichthyosiform erythroderma and limb defects syndrome, also known as CHILD syndrome, is a rare condition that affects different parts of the body.
-In 1903, Dr. Otto Sachs first described this disease when he summarized his examination of an 8-year-old girl.
-Since then, many case reports have been published.
-In 1980, Happle et al. proposed the acronym of CHILD syndrome for congenital hemidysplasia, ichthyosiform erythroderma, and limb defects.[1][2]
-It has been described as an X-linked, dominant condition with a male-lethal trait, with most surviving patients being females.
-It is related to mutations in the NSDHL gene.
-This condition should be suspected at birth if a child presents with a unilateral epidermal nevus.
-Other commonly seen features include unilateral limb and skin, unilateral ichthyosiform erythroderma, inflammatory variable epidermal nevus, and congenital heart disease.[3][4]
+Congenital hemidysplasia with ichthyosiform erythroderma and limb defects syndrome, also known as CHILD syndrome, is a rare genetic condition that can affect various parts of the body.
+Dr. Otto Sachs first described this disease in 1903 when he summarized his examination of an 8-year-old girl with the condition.[1]
+Other case reports have been published since then.[2][3]
+In 1980, Happle et al proposed the acronym "CHILD" for "congenital hemidysplasia, ichthyosiform erythroderma, and limb defects," the main manifestations evident in patients with this condition.[4][5]

 Etiology